Gravlax & Hovmästarsås Croustades

 Instructions

-- In a small bowl, whisk together one cup of salt, a fourth cup of sugar, and a fourth cup of dill.
-Cover the salmon on both sides with the salt mixture.
-Tightly wrap in plastic or place in a plastic bag – the salmon will release lots of liquid.
+- In a small bowl, whisk together 1 cup of salt, ¼ cup of sugar, and ¼ cup of dill.
+Thoroughly coat the salmon on both sides with the salt mixture.
+Tightly wrap in plastic or place in a plastic bag.
+The salmon will release lots of liquid.

-- Place the wrapped salmon between two baking sheets and place heavy items on top of the baking sheets.
-Refrigerate for three days or until most of the salt has dissolved and the salmon is about a half inch thick.
+- Place the wrapped salmon between two baking sheets and stack heavy items on top.
+Refrigerate for three days, or until most of the salt has dissolved and the salmon has compressed to about a half inch in thickness.

-- Remove the salmon from between the baking sheets and scrape off as much of the remaining salt and dill as possible.
-Thinly slice into strips about one inch long.
-Reserve any salmon not being used.
+- Remove the salmon and scrape off as much of the remaining salt and dill as possible.
+Thinly slice the salmon into strips approximately one inch long.

-- Cut the cream cheese into quarter inch cubes.
-Wrap the strips of salmon around the cubes, then press into a croustade.
+- Cut the cream cheese into ¼ inch cubes.
+Wrap the salmon strips around the cream cheese cubes and then place them in a croustade.

-- Whisk together the mustard, remaining dill, sugar, and vinegar in a small bowl until completely combined.
-Drizzle the mustard sauce over the croustades.
-Garnish with fresh dill.
-Enjoy!
+- In a separate bowl, whisk together the mustard, remaining dill, sugar, and vinegar until fully combined.
+Drizzle this mustard sauce over the croustades.
+If desired, garnish with cherry tomatoes and fresh dill.